K-12 Clothing

 Make the ask

-Ask school families, and remind them that their extended families can and should join as well.
+Ask school families, and remind them that their extended families can and should also join.
 Reach out to any families that are new to the school.
-Ask to get on the agenda of any school events, staff meetings, or other group events.
+Ask to get on the school events, staff meetings, or other group events agenda.

 Develop a “Where the PTA Money Goes” flyer to highlight the spending of your PTA.
 People may join once they know how money is spent.